bravecorvus/prometheus/Quickstart.md

 Furthermore, after looking at many tutorials, I could not figure out why my circuit was not working, and I realized that I had to ground 12 and 13  as well as 4 and 5 since the Chip's 5V also needed to ground somewhere.

 ### Sound
-To get good sound, you will need to output the sound through the USB sound interface.
+To get good sound, you will need to output the sound through a external sound card.
+Both USB solutions and the built in TRS connector are terrible in sound.
+I am personally using the Hifiberry Digi Pro board.
+However, if this is sufficient for your needs, you can skip this section.

 I don't remember the specific steps to get Pi to output sound through the USB, but I believe you just need to create a file via

 ```
-$nano ~/.asoundrc
+vi ~/.asoundrc

 pcm.!default {
     type hw